pmareke/python-boilerplate/README.md

 - This repository is meant to use as a fast starter point.
 - The Python version is the 3.10.
 - The project runs inside Docker using docker-compose.
+- The project has configured a [Github Action](https://github.com/pmareke/python-boilerplate/actions) which runs on every push to the `main` branch.

 ## Folder structure